• Skip to primary navigation

 • Mozzarella cheese - use whole milk mozzarella instead of part-skim.
 It will make the white lasagna more creamy.
 If you have time, grate a block of cheese for a more fresh flavor.

 • Parmesan Cheese - for best flavor results, grate a block of cheese.
-I use it the layering process, but I also like to sprinkle some on top for a golden, flavorful crust.
+I use it for the layering process, but I also like to sprinkle some on top for a golden, flavorful crust.

 • Spinach - use frozen spinach that has been thawed.
 Make sure you squeeze out all the water before layering.